 Research Computing Services HPC Documentation¶

 The facility became live in November 2017 and began the next chapter in HPC for the University of Cambridge.
-CSD3 is a combination of three platform types:
+It was upgraded in 2020, and again in 2021.

-This is built with the Intel Omni-Path interconnect and Mellanox InfiniBand EDR, the latter forming the fabric used on the GPU component of CSD3.
-The three components are referred to as Peta4-Skylake, Peta4-KNL, and Wilkes2-GPU respectively.
+The older Skylake subcluster is built with the Intel Omni-Path interconnect but the rest of CSD3 is interconnected by Mellanox InfiniBand HDR.
+The distinct components are referred to as Peta4-Skylake, Peta4-CascadeLake, Peta4-IceLake, and Wilkes3-GPU respectively.

 CSD3 is available to academic researchers both internal and external to Cambridge, and to industry.
 For more information please see the website.